Lecture Notes in Cosmology: Finite thickness effect and reionization

 \section{Finite thickness effect and reionization}

-In this section we discuss two more effects that influence the CMB spectrum, namely the finite thickness effect and the reionisation.
-The first one is related to the fact that the visibility function $g$ in Fig.~\ref{Fig:VisibilityfunPlot} is very peaked but it is not a Dirac delta.
-In other words, CMB photons do not last scatter all at once at $\eta_*$ but during a finite amount of time say $\Delta\eta_*$.
+In this section, we discuss two more effects that influence the CMB spectrum, namely the finite thickness effect and reionization.
+The first one is related to the fact that the visibility function $g$ in Fig.~\ref{Fig:VisibilityfunPlot} is peaked, but it is not a Dirac delta.
+In other words, CMB photons do not last scatter all at once at $\eta_*$, but during a finite amount of time, say $\Delta\eta_*$.
 This is the \textbf{finite thickness effect} .
-Physically, on scales smaller than the thickness $\Delta\eta_*$ we expect fluctuations to be washed out because they are averaged over a finite amount of time.
+Physically, on scales smaller than the thickness $\Delta\eta_*$, we expect fluctuations to be washed out because they are averaged over a finite amount of time.
 This is similar to what is called \textbf{Landau damping} (although the latter arises from a spread in frequency and not in time).
-It may seem that Landau damping is a small effect, but actually is of the same order of Silk damping and therefore it must be taken into account.
+It may seem that Landau damping is a small effect, but it is actually of the same order as Silk damping, and therefore, it must be taken into account.

 Let us take advantage of this investigation and derive the form of the visibility function here.
-The question is: what is the probability that a photon last scatter during some sufficiently small interval between the instants $\eta$ and $\eta + \Delta\eta$?
-The time interval $\Delta\eta$ is sufficiently small so that only one collision can take place into it.
-The attentive reader has noticed that this is the same requirement we make when we derive the Poisson distribution, cf. Chapter \ref{Chap:Appendix}, which in fact rules the statistics of e.g. scattering process.
+The question is: what is the probability that a photon last scatters during some sufficiently small interval between the instants $\eta$ and $\eta + \Delta\eta$?
+The time interval $\Delta\eta$ is sufficiently small so that only one collision can take place in it.
+The attentive reader has noticed that this is the same requirement we make when we derive the Poisson distribution, cf. Appendix \ref{App:Poisson}, which in fact rules the statistics of e.g., the scattering process.